GDPR & Data Protection - Data Protection Act 2018

 The General Data Protection Regulation (GDPR) and Data Protection Act 2018 regulate our collection, use and storage of data.

-If you have any queries or questions about GDPR & Data Protection please, in the first instance, contact the Trust's Business Manager -
+If you have any queries or questions about GDPR & Data Protection please, in the first instance, contact the School Business Leader:

 Mrs L. Kendrick - email@example.com